 A fracture to the actual articular disc is rare, but it can be displaced, causing severe pain and swelling.

-It is believed up to 70% of the population have some form of TMJ Dysfunction.
+It is believed that up to 70% of the population has some form of TMJ Dysfunction.
 The Temporomandibular joint provides a wide range of movement and a number of short-term and long-term factors can lead to it becoming misaligned.
 Many people may only have mild or temporary discomfort.
-However, up to 12% of people are known to have ongoing or chronic pain which will only be relieved if the jaw is realigned properly and steps taken to prevent it becoming misaligned in future.

 Are you aware of grinding or clenching your teeth?